Navigating Economic Shifts: Recession Risks and Market Signals

 What’s causing this abrupt shift?
 The possibilities include:

-To be fair, economic forecasts can be overly sensitive to monthly data, and American Century Investments’ base case forecast doesn’t call for a recession.
-However, we see its probability rising if certain policies like tariffs continue or spread further.
+To be fair, economic forecasts can be overly sensitive to monthly data.
+However, we think the probability of a recession will rise if certain policies, like tariffs, continue to spread further.

 Balancing Act: The Short-Term Pain vs. Long-Term Gain Debate